ufrisk/pcileech/readme.md

 Generating Signatures:
 ======================
 PCILeech comes with built in signatures for Windows, Linux, FreeBSD and macOS.
-For Windows 10 it is also possible to use the pcileech_gensig.exe program to generate alternative signatures.
+There is also an optional, now obsoleted method of generating signatures by using the pcileech_gensig.exe program.

 Limitations/Known Issues:
 =========================
 * Read and write errors on some hardware with the USB3380.
 Try `pcileech.exe testmemreadwrite -min 0x1000` to test memory reads and writes against the physical address 0x1000 (or any other address) in order to confirm.
 If issues exists downgrading to USB2 may help.
-* The PCIeScreamer device may currently experience instability depending on target configuration and any adapters used.
 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
 Windows 10 with Virtualization based security features enabled does not work fully - this is however not the default setting in Windows 10 or Linux.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux based on the 4.8 kernel and later might not work with the USB3380 hardware.
 As an alternative, if target root access exists, compile and insert .ko (pcileech_kmd/linux).
 If the system is EFI booted an alternative signature exists.
-* Windows 7: signatures are not published.
-* File system mount, including the Memory Process File System, support only exists for Windows.
+* File system mount support only exists for Windows.

 Building:
 =========
-The binaries are found in the pcileech_files folder.
+The binaries are found in the [releases section](https://github.com/ufrisk/pcileech/releases/latest) of this repository.
 If one wish to build an own version it is possible to do so.
-Please see the [PCILeech-on-Windows](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Windows), [PCILeech-on-Linux](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Linux) or [PCILeech-on-Android](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Android) for more information about building PCILeech.
+Please see the [PCILeech-on-Windows](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Windows) or [PCILeech-on-Linux](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Linux) for more information about building PCILeech.
+PCILeech is also dependant on LeechCore and optionally (for some extra functionality) on The Memory Process File System which must both be built separately.

 Links:
 ======